Subjective Causality in Choice: Behavioral Foundations

 We outline the proof for sufficiency here, and defer a formal proof to the appendix.
-We first show that the choice rule has a Logit-EU representation when restricted to correctly perceived menus.
-By Axiom \ref{ax: Consistent Revealed Causes}, the DAG $R^\rho$ from Remark \ref{rem: revealed DAG} is well-defined and a natural candidate to represent $\rho$.
-For every menu $S$, we construct a correctly perceived version of it, $S'_1$.
-That is, for every $a \in S$, there is an $a' \in S'_1$ so that $a'(\cdot)=\rho^S_{R^\rho}(\cdot |a)$ and $S'_1$ is correctly perceived.
-Our goal is to show that for any $a,b \in S$, $a$ and $b$ are chosen with the same relative frequency in $S$ as $a'$ and $b'$ are in $S'_1$.
-To do so, we add distinct alternatives to $S'_1$ to form a nested sequence of menus $(S'_m)_{m=1}^\infty$ while maintaining that each $S'_m$ is correctly perceived.
-Bounded Misperception implies that the probability of choosing anything in $S$ from $S'_m \cup S$ goes to zero as the number of alternatives in $S'_m$ goes to infinity.
-In particular, the inferences that the DM makes from $S'_m \cup S$ approach those she makes from $S'_1$, which are in turn equal to those she makes from $S$.
-LCI implies that the relative frequency with which $a'$ and $b'$ are chosen from $S'_m \cup S$ converges to that for $a'$ and $b'$ in $S'_1$.
-Moreover, $a$ and $a'$ (as well as $b$ and $b'$) are chosen from $ S'_m \cup S$ with the same probability by I5.
-Applying LCI another time, we see that $a$ and $b$ are chosen with the same relative frequency in $S$ as $a'$ and $b'$ are in $S'_1$, completing the proof.
+By CRC, we can define a candidate DAG $R$ and $n^*$ to represent $\rho$.
+Given $S \in \mathcal{S}$, we construct a correctly predicted $S_1$ so that for every $a \in S$, there is an $a' \in S_1$ with the same distribution that she would predict for $a$ given the candidate DAG, i.e., $a'(\cdot)=\rho^S_{R}(\cdot |a)$.
+Our goal is to show that for any $a,b \in S$, the DM chooses $a$ and $b$ from $S$ with the same relative frequency as she chooses $a'$ and $b'$ from $S_1$.
+To do so, we add distinct alternatives to $S_1$ to form a nested sequence $(S_m)_{m=1}^\infty$ where each $S_m$ is correctly predicted.
+Bounded Misperception implies that the probability of choosing anything in $S$ from $S_m \cup S$ goes to zero as $|S_m|$ goes to infinity.
+Therefore, the inferences that the DM makes when facing $S_m \cup S$ approach those she makes from $S_1$, which in turn equal those she makes from $S$.
+LCI implies that the relative frequency with which $a'$ and $b'$ are chosen from $S_m \cup S$ converges to that of $a'$ and $b'$ from $S_1$.
+Moreover, $a$ and $a'$ (as well as $b$ and $b'$) are chosen from $ S_m \cup S$ with the same probability by I5.
+Applying LCI another time, we see that $a$ and $b$ are chosen with the same relative frequency in $S$ as $a'$ and $b'$ are in $S_1$, completing the proof.